-Part of your treatment involves practicing safe sex to prevent spreading herpes to others.
+Part of your treatment involves practicing safe sex to help prevent passing herpes to others.
 Here are three steps to having safer sex:

 - Tell your sexual partner(s) that you have the condition.

-- Use condoms to lower the risk of transmission.
+- Use condoms and other barrier methods to lower the risk of transmission.

 - When you have flare-ups, wash your hands often and avoid touching sores.
 This can help prevent the virus from spreading to other parts of your body.

 Even if you have no symptoms, you can still pass herpes on to others.

 It’s a good idea to see your doctor whenever you have a skin issue that won’t go away.
 Proper identification is your first step toward getting better.
 Your primary care doctor may refer you to a dermatologist for further expertise.

 If you’re sexually active and haven’t been screened for STDs recently, make an appointment with your doctor.
 Also, be sure to share any information about your herpes or other STD diagnoses with any potential sexual partners.